x14119641/cli_mp3_tool/README.md

 - Example:
     - `add track_*` -> Adds all files starging with `track_`.
     - `remove *.wag`-> Removes all files finishing with `.wag`.
+- You can add or remove more than one file, just separate them with a space

 ### Basic Commands
  Command |  Description |